opfesoft/sol-docs/db/world/conditions.md

 CONDITION_IN_WATER</td>
 <td><br />
 40</td>
-<td>Always 0 - Use NegativeCondition and the following settings:NegativeCondition = 0 If target needs to be on landNegativeCondition = 1 If target needs to be in water</td>
+<td>Always 0 - Use NegativeCondition and the following settings: NegativeCondition = 0 if target needs to be on land; NegativeCondition = 1 if target needs to be in water</td>
 <td>Always 0</td>
 <td>Always 0</td>
 </tr>